-Macdara MacColl, MS, LMFT, received her MS, MFT from Central Connecticut State University and has pursued advanced training in Emotionally Focused Therapy (EFT) and Internal Family Systems (IFS) as well as mindfulness and acceptance-based practices.
+Macdara MacColl, MS, LMFT, is a Certified EFT Couples therapist.
+She received her MS, MFT from Central Connecticut State University and has pursued advanced training in Emotionally Focused Therapy (EFT) and Internal Family Systems (IFS) as well as mindfulness and acceptance-based practices.
 Her research with Dr. Dan Weiner on the role of mutual validation in couple’s relationships was published in the International Journal of Humanities and Social Sciences, and she guest lectures on the topic of the neurobiology of interpersonal relationships and couples therapy.

 Macdara helps her clients identify the patterns that keep relationships stuck, and guides couples through the process of transforming their interactions into safe, loving connections.
 She works with couples on issues of sexual intimacy, helping them rediscover the pleasure of physical touch.
 Macdara also likes to laugh, and brings a sense of playfulness to her therapeutic work.